 8. Aab Gosh

 Another savory treat for mutton lovers, Aab Gosh is one of the most popular dishes in Kashmir food and culture.
 The mutton is cooked in milk and spices and the resultant is flavorful, succulent meat that tears right from the bone.
 Once you have tasted this, you will forget all other mutton dishes.
 It is relished with well-cooked saffron rice.
+This dish is made during special occasions like festivals and get-togethers.

 Where To Try: Mughal Darbar, Shamyana Restaurant